Earl Carroll Theatre (Los Angeles): Early years

 In 1953, Las Vegas showman Frank Sennes reopened the theater as a nightclub under the name Moulin Rouge.
 The popular TV contest show Queen for a Day was broadcast from the Moulin Rouge during part of the show's 1956–1964 run.
-In late 1965 it became the Hullabaloo, a minors-welcome rock and roll club, capitalizing on the popularity of the television variety show Hullabaloo.
-The venue was also used for the 1966 concert film The Big TNT Show.
+The venue was also used for the 1965 concert film The Big TNT Show.
+In late 1965 it became the Hullabaloo, a rock and roll club for teenager to capitalize on the popularity of the musical variety show Hullabaloo.
 For several months in 1968 it was the Kaleidoscope and featured many top West Coast rock acts, with an emphasis on local bands such as The Doors.

 Later in 1968, the venue was renamed the Aquarius Theater and rededicated as the home of a long-running Los Angeles production of the Broadway musical Hair.
-It was accordingly redecorated in the psychedelic art style by the London-based Dutch design collective The Fool, which also created iconic late-1960s graphics for The Beatles, Cream with Eric Clapton, Procol Harum and other patrons.
+It was accordingly redecorated in the psychedelic art style by the London-based Dutch design collective The Fool, which also created iconic late-1960s graphics for the Beatles, Cream with Eric Clapton, Procol Harum and other patrons.

 On Mondays, when the Hair company had its day off, the theater was still sometimes used for rock concerts and the Aquarius consequently became famous for performances there by The Doors on July 21 & 22, 1969, the live recordings of which were later issued commercially.

 In 1977, it was briefly known as the Longhorn Theatre and has also been called the Sunset Boulevard Theatre.

 In 1983, the Pick-Vanoff Company purchased the property and converted it into a state-of-the-art television theater that for nine years was the taping site of Star Search.
 The Pick-Vanoff Company also owned Sunset-Gower Studios, formerly the home of Columbia Pictures.
 For many years, it was used for the annual Jerry Lewis MDA Telethon.
 In the fall of 1993, the theater was the venue for Fox Network's The Chevy Chase Show under the name The Chevy Chase Theater.
 The talk show was cancelled after five weeks; the theater reverted to its previous name soon after.